mapprotocol/docs/develop/light-client/light-client-manager.md

 ## what is light client manager?

 Client Manager is just a management contract.
-Every time MAPO supports a chain cross-chain, it will deploy the corresponding Light Client contract on the MAPO chain.
+Every time MAPO supports a chain cross-chain, it will deploy the corresponding Light Client contract on the MAP Relay Chain.
 In order to avoid unnecessary errors when synchronizing different Light Client blocks, we created a Client Manager contract to synchronize blocks, and it is also more convenient to verify the ProofData of different Light Clients.

 ## How it works?

-Client Manager is a management contract that relies on the owner to register the contract addresses of other Light Clients on the MAPO chain.
+Client Manager is a management contract that relies on the owner to register the contract addresses of other Light Clients on the MAP Relay Chain.
 Detailed verification logic and block data are still updated on the Light Client contract.
 Client Manager is only to provide more convenient update blocks and Proof verification

 ## Client Manager Interface